AXA and BNP Paribas end off reciprocal shareholdings

 An Axa spokesman said the insurer sold 3.9 percent of its shares in BNP Paribas in 2013.

-“Axa and BNP reaffirm their intent to maintain their relationship and the continuity of their historial links and partnerships, which have contributed to the success and growth of both groups,” the companies said in a joint statement.
-(Reporting Maya Nikolaeva; Editing Leila Abboud)
+“Axa and BNP reaffirm their intent to maintain their relationship and the continuity of their historical links and partnerships, which have contributed to the success and growth of both groups,” the companies said in a joint statement.